Assistant Professor of Law

 - Area(s) of Expertise: Administrative Law, Constitutional Law

 Jennifer Mascott is an Assistant Professor of Law at the Antonin Scalia Law School.
 Professor Mascott writes in the areas of administrative and constitutional law and the separation of powers.
 Her scholarship has been cited by the Supreme Court and has been published or is forthcoming in the Stanford Law Review, the George Mason Law Review, the Cato Supreme Court Review, the BYU Law Review, the Loyola Journal of Regulatory Compliance, and the George Washington Law Review.
 The well-known Legal Theory Blog has reviewed her work as “path breaking,” and she is a permanent commentator at the Yale Journal of Regulation’s Notice and Comment blog.
-She has provided commentary on media outlets such as C-Span, CNN, CBSN, and Fox News and has been quoted or cited in the Wall Street Journal, the Associated Press, USA Today, the National Law Journal, and Bloomberg BNA, among other publications.
+She has provided commentary on media outlets such as PBS, C-Span, CNN, MSNBC, CBSN, and Fox News and has been quoted or cited in the Wall Street Journal, the Associated Press, USA Today, and the National Law Journal, among other publications.